Deutsche Lufthansa (ETR:LHA) Given a €7.00 Price Target at Morgan Stanley

-Deutsche Lufthansa (ETR:LHA – Get Rating) received a €7.00 ($7.53) price target from Morgan Stanley in a note issued to investors on Tuesday, Borsen Zeitung reports.
-Morgan Stanley’s target price suggests a potential upside of 0.42% from the stock’s previous close.
+Deutsche Lufthansa (ETR:LHA – Get Rating) has been given a €7.00 ($7.53) price target by equities researchers at Morgan Stanley in a research report issued on Monday, Borsen Zeitung reports.
+Morgan Stanley’s price target would indicate a potential upside of 6.48% from the company’s previous close.

 Deutsche Lufthansa AG operates as an aviation company in Germany and internationally.
 The company's Network Airlines segment offers passenger services.
 Its Eurowings segment provides passenger services through a route network of more than 100 destinations in over 50 countries.
 The company's Logistics Business segment offers transport services for various cargoes, including general cargo, dangerous goods, valuables, vulnerable, perishables, live animals, courier, emergency, airmail/e-commerce, and temperature sensitive goods services approximately 300 destinations in 100 countries.